lukepighetti/mastodon_dart/README.md

 # mastodon_dart

-A Dart API for the Mastodon network. **Work in progress.**
+The official Dart library for accessing the Mastodon API.
+Use in conjunction with mastodon_flutter to build a Flutter Mastodon app.

 Mastodon API documentation: https://docs.joinmastodon.org/api/

 ## Status

-This package is not production ready.
+This package is in development.
+Use in production at your own risk.
+That said, development is active and most Mastodon features are currently supported.

 ## Contributing